oroinc/documentation/commerce/user_guide/getting_started/common_actions/index.rst

 OroCommerce provides the following tools for streamlined communication inside and outside OroCommerce.

-.. warning:: TODO: split folder into two: productivity tools and common tools (may be more).
+..
+TODO split folder into two: productivity tools and common tools (may be more).

 .. toctree::